-$$\frac{1}{100.1} = \frac{25}{26} = 0.0000512$$ approximately from one third observation, there will only be about three CAPT-CHAs which contain the specific character.
+$$\frac{1}{00001}$$ ≈ 0.0000512 approximately from one

+Observation and analysis.
+Through interaction, the attacker can gradually get rid of all the decoys.
+For the second observation, third observation, there will only be about three CAPT-CHAs which contain the specific character.
 The attacker can find the users passwords correctly in four sessions.
-So the attacker must solve approximately 400 CAPTCHAs and conduct many observations and comparisons, which is time consuming and costly.
+So the attacker must solve approximately 400 CAPT-CHAs and conduct many observations and comparisons, which is time consuming and costly.

+the number of decoys will be

+$$26 \ \Box 1 \ \frac{25 \ B}{26} \approx 7.$$

+After the

 More complex work is required if the correspondence between pass-images and entered strings are unknown.
 Therefore, our scheme has a strong resistance against hardois under the ideal environment.

-the number of decoys will be

-$$26 \cdot 1 - \frac{25}{26} \approx 7$$

-.
-After the

 Projecting the worst condition, that CAPTCHAs can be completely solved by machines, it is possible that hardois could crack passwords because each successful login reveals some information about the password.
 One method is to divide the entered strings into different segments and find the passwords from images which contain the same segments from analyzing different login sessions.
 Another method is to find the common images by excluding images without any character of the entered string.
 For instance, when the passwords lie in the lowest security level, it is possible to crack the passwords in four sessions, as discussed above.